Thomas Mowbray, 1st Duke of Norfolk: Martial service

 As a result of Mowbray's return to the court party, his undertaking of royal service for the King increased.
-He jousted before Richard's chamberlain at St Inglevert, near Boulogne, in April 1390, where he proved himself a champion against the French, who were led by the well-regarded knight, Jean de Boucicaut.
+He jousted before Richard's chamberlain at St Inglevert, near Boulogne, in April 1390, where he proved himself a champion against the French, who the well-regarded knight led, Jean de Boucicaut.
 Mowbray led a group of up to 60 English knights and esquires.
 The following month another joust was held at Smithfield, outside London.
 Mowbray's presence in the King's party was a part of Richard's policy of reconciling the appellants to his personal rule and, by extension, furthering his own power.
 Here, before the King, Mowbray defeated John Dunbar, Earl of Moray—who later died, says one chronicler, of his wounds—after six jousts with an unrebated lance.
 Froissart wrote how, at Smithfield "everyone exerted himself to the utmost to excel: many were unhorsed and more lost their helmets".

 Mowbray joined the King on his campaign to Ireland in 1394.
-Richard's strategy was to plant his nobility across the country in direct confrontation with Gaelic kings in order to force them into submission.
+Richard's strategy was to plant his nobility across the country in direct confrontation with Gaelic kings to force them into submission.
 Mowbray occupied Carlow, of which he was granted the lordship.
 Mowbray led several raids against the King of Leinster, Art Macmurrough, and a royal letter to the council reported how he "had several fine encounters with the Irish".
 Mowbray burned nine villages, killing many, and captured around 8,000 head of cattle.
-On one occasion he nearly captured MacMurrough "and his wife in their beds".
+On one occasion, he nearly captured MacMurrough "and his wife in their beds".
 MacMurrough's escape left Mowbray "sorely vexed", and in revenge he had the house razed, as well as 14 surrounding villages.
 He then marched through the Blackstairs Mountains "which was all bog... no Englishman has commonly entered before".
 A number of enemies were captured.
-The leader was executed and his head sent to Richard.
+Their leader was executed, and his head sent to Richard.

 Mowbray eventually secured MacMurrough's indenture of submission to Richard.
 During these negotiations, Mowbray possessed full in locum regis powers, and persuaded Macmurrough to evacuate Leinster for the English.
 His sub-chieftains followed.
 In the event neither macMurrough nor his armies left Leinster, and Mowbray was in no position to force them.
-His attempts to install English lordship in the province came to nothing, he returned to England in May 1395.
+His attempts to install English lordship in the province came to nothing; he returned to England in May 1395.